techjb/Vector-Tiles-Google-Maps/DOCUMENTATION.md

 cache: true,
 ```

-* `sourceMaxZoom` - **{int}** Setting this parámeter, will enable overzoom.
+* `sourceMaxZoom` - **{int}** Setting this option, will enable overzoom.
 As an example, if the tileset contains tiles until zoom level 14 and the map request a tile in the zoom level 15, then it will take the tile in the zoom level 14 to create the tile in the zoom level 15. **Default: `false`**.

 ```js
 sourceMaxZoom: 14,